lahari19/Movie-website/README.md

+# About the project

 # Getting Started with Movie Library Website

 1. Fork this repository
 2. Clone your forked copy of the project
-3. Navigate to the project directory cd Movie-website
+3. Navigate to the project directory by "cd Movie-website"
 4. And run "npm start" to run the application

 ## Available Scripts